kubernetes-sigs/cluster-api/docs/proposals/20210524-etcdadm-bootstrap-provider.md

 ![etcdcluster-sequence](images/managed-etcd/etcdcluster-sequence.png)

 - Cluster.Spec will have a new field `ManagedExternalEtcdRef` of type `ObjectReference` (same as `ControlPlaneRef`).
 For using CAPI managed etcd cluster, user will set this field in Cluster manifest as shown above.
-- Cluster controller's `reconcileControlPlane` will check if `managedExternalEtcdRef` is set on cluster spec and if External etcd cluster is not `Ready`, it will pause the control plane provisioning by setting clusterv1.Paused annotation (`cluster.x-k8s.io/paused`) on it.
+- Cluster controller's `reconcileControlPlane` will check if `managedExternalEtcdRef` is set on cluster spec and if External etcd cluster does not have `CreationComplete` set to true, it will pause the control plane provisioning by setting clusterv1.Paused annotation (`cluster.x-k8s.io/paused`) on it.
 This will allow etcd cluster provisioning to occur first.
-- Etcd cluster controller will generate a CA cert-key pair to be used for all etcd members.
+- Etcdadm cluster controller will generate a CA cert-key pair to be used for all etcd members.
 This external etcd CA will be saved in a Secret with name `{cluster.Name}-managed-etcd`.
 We can use the existing util/secret pkg in CAPI for this and add a new [Purpose](https://github.com/mrajashree/cluster-api/blob/etcdadm_bootstrap/util/secret/consts.go#L50) for managed etcd.
 - The external etcd controller will also save the etcd CA cert, and the apiserver client cert-key pair in Secrets named `{cluster.Name}-etcd` and `{cluster.Name}-apiserver-etcd-client` respectively.
 - Then the controller will first initialize etcd cluster by creating one EtcdadmConfig and a corresponding Machine resource.
-- The CAPI [machine controller](https://github.com/mrajashree/cluster-api/blob/etcdadm_bootstrap/controllers/machine_controller_phases.go#L322-L378) gets the machine's IP address/hostname from the InfraMachine, and as soon as the first etcd machine's IP is obtained, it will create a Secret to store this address, and set the Initialized condition on the EtcdCluster object.
+- The CAPI [machine controller](https://github.com/mrajashree/cluster-api/blob/etcdadm_bootstrap/controllers/machine_controller_phases.go#L322-L378) gets the machine's IP address/hostname from the InfraMachine, and as soon as the first etcd machine's IP is obtained, it will create a Secret to store this address, and set the `Initialized` condition on the EtcdadmCluster object.
 This step is required because etcdadm join command must have the first node's client URL.
-- Once the EtcdCluster is Initialized, the etcd cluster controller will scale up the cluster to add as many members as required to match EtcdCluster.Spec.Replicas field
+- Once the EtcdadmCluster is Initialized, the etcd cluster controller will scale up the cluster to add as many members as required to match EtcdadmCluster.Spec.Replicas field
 - At the end of every reconciliation loop, the etcd cluster controller will check if desired number of members are created by
-    * Getting Machines owned by EtcdCluster
+    * Getting Machines owned by EtcdadmCluster
     * Running healthcheck for each Machine with the etcd `/health` endpoint at `https://client-url:2379/health`
-- Once all members are ready, EtcdCluster will set the endpoints on EtcdCluster.Status.Endpoints field, and set EtcdCluster.Status.Ready to true
+- Once all members are ready, EtcdadmCluster will set the endpoints on EtcdadmCluster.Status.Endpoints field, and set EtcdadmCluster.Status.CreationComplete to true
-- The CAPI cluster controller will have a new `reconcileEtcdCluster` function, that will check if EtcdCluster is ready, and when it is ready it will resume the control plane by deleting the "paused" annotation.
+- The CAPI cluster controller will have a new `reconcileEtcdCluster` function, that will check if EtcdadmCluster is ready, and when it is ready it will resume the control plane by deleting the "paused" annotation.
 - The control plane controller starts provisioning once it is no longer paused.
 It will first check if the Cluster spec contains the managedExternalEtcd ref.
 If the reference exists, it will get the endpoint from the referred etcdCluster object's status field.
 It will then start the provisioning of the control plane cluster using this etcd cluster.

 ###### Upgrade or member replacement use case

-- The EtcdCluster.Spec.Replicas field will be immutable.
+- The EtcdadmCluster.Spec.Replicas field will be immutable.
 This is to protect the etcd cluster from losing quorum by unnecessarily adding/removing healthy members.
 - An etcd member will need to be replaced by the etcd controller in two cases:
   - Member is found unhealthy
   - During an upgrade
 - While replacing an unhealthy etcd member, it is important to first remove the member and only then replace it by adding a new one.
 This ensures the cluster stays stable.
 [This Etcd doc](https://etcd.io/docs/v3.4/faq/#should-i-add-a-member-before-removing-an-unhealthy-member) explains why removing an unhealthy member is important in depth.
 Etcd's latest versions allow adding new members as learners so it doesn't affect the quorum size, but that feature is in beta.
 Also, adding a learner is a two-step process, where you first add a member as learner and then promote it, and etcdadm currently doesn't support it.
 So we can include this in a later version once the learner feature becomes GA and etcdadm incorporates the required changes.
 - We can reuse this same "scale down" function when removing a healthy member during an etcd upgrade.
 So even upgrade will follow the same pattern of removing the member first and then adding a new one with the latest spec.
-- Once the upgrade/machine replacement is completed, the etcd controller will again update the EtcdCluster.Status.Endpoint field.
+- Once the upgrade/machine replacement is completed, the etcd controller will again update the EtcdadmCluster.Status.Endpoints field.
 The control plane controller will rollout new Machines that use the updated etcd endpoints for the apiserver.

 ###### Periodic etcd member healthchecks
-- The controller should do healthchecks of the etcd members in a loop at a certain predetermined interval (10s).
+- The etcdadm cluster controller will perform healthchecks on the etcd members periodically at a predetermined interval.
+The controller will perform client healthchecks by making HTTP Get requests to the `<etcd member address>:2379/health` endpoint of each etcd member.
+It cannot perform peer-to-peer healthchecks since the controller is external to the etcd cluster and there won't be any agents running on the etcd members.
-- When a member fails healthcheck for a certain amount of time (1m), replace that member with a new member
+- If a member continuously fails healthcheck for a certain amount of time, the etcdadm cluster controller will replace that member with a new member.

 **Changes needed in docker machine controller**
 - Each machine infrastructure provider sets a providerID on every InfraMachine.